Table of Contents

 Abuse of heroin or opioids may lead to physical dependence.
 This happens when a person needs the drug to avoid feeling sick.
 Painful withdrawal symptoms emerge when the drug is not available.
 Chemical Dependency occurs in different time frames for different people.
 Some can become dependent in a short period of time, even if they are taking the medication as prescribed.
 Over time, tolerance builds and the individual needs more of the drug to feel the same effects.
 Once a person stops taking the drug or tries to cut back, the body becomes unstable.
 This is when the body is used to the drug’s presence and now functions more “normally” with it than without it.
 This is why it reacts and withdrawal symptoms begin to emerge.

 Stages of Opiate Withdrawal Symptoms for Heroin and Other Opiates/Opioids

 The symptoms appear as the body begins to withdraw from the drug.
 The stages of opiate withdrawal symptoms can become very unpleasant but can be managed and reduced with proper medical support.
 Symptoms will appear within 12 hours of the last heroin usage and within 30 hours of the last dose of methadone.
 For prescription meds, symptom onset will vary according to the drug of abuse.
 Early symptoms of withdrawal include:

 - Dilated pupils

-Call 866-491-4426 to Speak With an Addiction Specialist People who have severe cravings during withdrawal may quickly go back to substance abuse and relapse without professional help.
-Anyone experiencing cravings should seek a medically supervised detox program to assist them.
+Call 866-491-4426 to Speak With an Addiction Specialist People who have severe cravings during detox may quickly go back to substance abuse and relapse without having support.
+Anyone having cravings should seek a medical detox program to assist them.
 With support, the person will be able to get through the detox process safely without a relapse.
-They can then attend a treatment program such as LifeSync Malibu to learn how to continue a substance-free lifestyle.
+They can then attend a treatment program such as LifeSync Malibu to learn how to live a substance-free lifestyle.
 Treatment is a must for long-term recovery success.